LeNPaul/full-circle/_posts/2019-09-24-what-assumptions-are-you-making.md

 category: [ lessons learned ]
 ---

-In the last few years that I have been working professionally in IT - in roles ranging from customer support, professional services, to software development - one of the most important lessons that I have learned is the following:
+In the last few years that I have been working professionally in IT in roles ranging from customer support, professional services, to software development, one of the most important lessons that I have learned is the following:

 > What assumptions are you making, and are they justified?